frestucc/frestucc.github.io/_pages/about.md

 **Publications and presentations**

-I published and presented my work at multiple peer-reviewed top-notch scientific conferences such as ACM/IEEE DAC, IEEE/ACM ICCAD, IEEE CASES, IEEE FCCM, IEEE RTSS, and Euromicro ECRTS (see the publication page for the full list).
+I published and presented my work at multiple peer-reviewed top-notch scientific conferences such as ACM/IEEE DAC, IEEE/ACM ICCAD, IEEE CASES, IEEE FCCM, IEEE RTSS, and Euromicro ECRTS (see the publications page for the full list).

 In 2022, I've been selected as a speaker for the 2022 US Hardwear.io Security Training and Conference.
 In 2023, I've been invited to speak at the Qualcomm Security Summit.

 **Academic service**

-I'm co-founder and general chair of the first edition of the <a href="https://ssh-soc-workshop.github.io/2023/">Safety and Security in Heterogeneous Open System-on-Chip Platforms (SSH-SoC) workshop</a>, which will be held in July 2023 in conjunction with the Design and Automation Conference in San Francisco, California (DAC 2023)
+I'm co-founder and general chair of the first edition of the <a href="https://ssh-soc-workshop.github.io/2023/">Safety and Security in Heterogeneous Open System-on-Chip Platforms (SSH-SoC) workshop</a>, which will be held in July 2023 in conjunction with the 60th Design and Automation Conference in San Francisco, California (DAC 2023).

-I'm technical program committee co-chair of the 2nd Real-time And intelliGent Edge computing workshop (RAGE), which will be held in conjunction with CPSweek 2023 in San Antonio, Texas.
+I'm technical program committee co-chair of the <a href="https://rage-workshop.github.io/2023/">2nd Real-time And intelliGent Edge computing (RAGE) workshop</a>, which will be held in conjunction with CPS-IoT Week 2023 in San Antonio, Texas.

 I've been publicity chair and program committee member for the 1st Real-time And intelliGent Edge computing workshop (RAGE) that has been held in conjunction with the 59th Design Automation Conference (DAC 2022).